Respect earned at home, Gatland ponders third Lions tour

 "And for some of them, they can start thinking about South Africa in four year's time."

-(Reporting by Nick Mulvenney; Editing by Ken Ferris)
+Reporting by Nick Mulvenney; Editing by Ken Ferris